 Unfortunately, these results are not broken down by skill type — operations roles were lumped in with outreach, research, management, and so on.
 However, since many of the organisations have hired operations staff recently, these roles are included in the sample that the estimates are based on.

-What’s more, if we were able to ask about the value of recent operations staff in particular, our impression is that leaders would give similar or higher estimates of willingness to pay.
+What’s more, if we were to ask about the value of recent operations staff in particular, our impression is that leaders would give similar or higher estimates of willingness to pay.
 To confirm this impression, we asked a couple of managers to answer the question for operations staff in particular.

 My numbers for an excellent operations hire would be towards the high end of the survey results, including the multimillion-dollar numbers for senior hires.
 A typical project manager at FHI raises something like $1 million in grants every year from research councils and various trusts.
 So even just from a purely fundraising standpoint I would argue that project management within an effective altruist organisation could potentially be a superior option to earning to give.

-We also asked Kyle Scott the same question but for a “good operations hire”.
+We also asked Kyle Scott the same question, but for a “good operations hire.”
 He now hires and manages operations staff at BERI, and said:

 - For junior roles: $300,000

-- For senior roles: $5m
+- For senior roles: $5 million

 We should emphasise that these figures are highly approximate, and not stable estimates.
 They also depend a huge amount on the specific person, their personal fit, and the role at hand.
 However, they provide some evidence that at least some operations staff produce a lot of value for the organisations they work at, and likely more than most people could contribute by earning to give.

-However, the figures above already take account of “replaceability”: we asked organisation leaders to make the estimates taking account of the possibility of the organisation hiring someone else.
+However, the figures above already account for replaceability: we asked organisation leaders to make the estimates taking account of the possibility of the organisation hiring someone else.

 Why might operations be especially valuable compared to other roles?

-Oftentimes people who are good at this don’t realize how few people have this skill and so it seems obvious to them that this is a very replaceable position.
+Oftentimes people who are good at this don’t realize how few people have this skill, and so it seems obvious to them that this is a very replaceable position.

 [They might think]: ‘I can’t do direct policy work or AI technical safety work, so I guess I can earn to give or use my skills elsewhere’ — and see operations as something that’s very replaceable and a little bit second-tier, and I think that’s very wrong.

 Basically everyone I know who’s good at this role doesn’t understand why other people think it’s special.
-So if you think you have this thing, you are special and FHI and MIRI and other places need your help.
+So if you think you have this thing, you are special, and FHI and MIRI and other places need your help.